mooneymi/large_scale_data/BMI535_Week_5.1.1_Install_Postgres.md

     conda install -c conda-forge psycopg2 ipython-sql postgresql pgspecial

-enable use of this conda env as jupyter kernel:
+Install the jupyter kernel so you can run notebooks from this environment:

     conda install ipykernel

-Then, also in your Anaconda Prompt (on Windows) or your Terminal (on Mac) and run the following:
+Then, also in your Anaconda Prompt (on Windows) or your Terminal (on Mac) run the following:

 ## For Windows users

 You can also set the `PGDATA` environment variable using the control panel.

 Make sure to sub your `USERNAME` on your machine here.
-If your windows user name has a space use quotes, e.g. `createdb "Ted Laderas"`
+If your windows user name has a space use quotes, e.g. `createdb "John Doe"`

 ```
 #set the database location